stillwellaudio/.github/profile/README.md

 ## License

-All Stillwell Audio plugins require a license key for commercial use.
+Most Stillwell Audio plugins require a license key for use beyond its evaluation period.
 Licenses can be purchased directly from our [store](https://www.stillwellaudio.com).

 For more information about licensing and usage, visit our [Licensing page](https://www.stillwellaudio.com/licensing).